github-pfeifer-syscon-de/varsel/README.md

 ## Setup

-The terminal needs to support directory detection have to include in e.g. ~/.bashrc after this part:
+The terminal needs to support directory detection so you have to include in e.g. ~/.bashrc after this part:
 <pre>
 # If not running interactively, don't do anything